Mike Estep (American football)

-Michael Lawrence Estep (born December 29, 1963) is an English-born American former professional football tackle and guard who played one season in the National Football League (NFL) for the Buffalo Bills and Green Bay Packers.
+Michael Lawrence Estep (born December 29, 1963) is an English-born American former professional football player who was a tackle and guard for one season in the National Football League (NFL) for the Buffalo Bills and Green Bay Packers.
 He played college football for the Bowling Green Falcons, where he was a two-time first-team All-Mid-American Conference (MAC) selection, and appeared in three games in the NFL as a replacement player during the 1987 NFL strike.

 Early life

 Estep was born on December 29, 1963, in Northampton, England, and later moved to the U.S., where he attended Newark High School.
 At Newark, he competed in football, basketball, and track and field.
 In football, he played as a guard and defensive end.
 As a senior, he helped Newark compile a 7–3 record while leading the team in tackles, fumble recoveries and sacks.
 He was named first-team All-Ohio, All-Class AAA and the Central Ohio League lineman of the year for his performance.
 He committed to play college football for the Bowling Green Falcons.